5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 ## Credits
 - Acidanthera for OpenCore and Kexts
 - Dortania for OpenCore Legacy Patcher
-- Acquarius13 for figuring out what to edit in the Source Code
+- Acquarius13 for figuring out what to edit in OCLPs Source Code
-- deeveedee for pointing me towards using `brcmfxbeta` boot-arg and the idea for spoofing a compatible `IOName`.
+- deeveedee for pointing me towards using `brcmfxbeta` boot-arg and the method for spoofing a compatible `IOName`.